Matrix product operator representations for the local conserved quantities of the Heisenberg chain: MPO representation for the local conserved quantities

-where $Q_k^\mathrm{c}$ is the bulk term of $Q_k$. and $q_k^\mathrm{B}\equiv \vectorbold{u}_{k,L}\vectorbold{v}_{k,1}^\top$ is the boundary term of $Q_k$.
 The boundary term $q_k^\mathrm{B}$ is constructed from the operators that jump over the boundary, i.e. the linear combination of the operators that act across the boundary from the $L$-th site to the $1$-st site.
 In the periodic boundary case considered here, the structure of the boundary terms is the same as that of the bulk term.

+For the case that the Hamiltonian is defined on the infinite chain, i.e. the summations over sites $\sum_{i=1}^{L}$ are all replaced with $\sum_{i\in \mathbb{Z}}$ where $\mathbb{Z}$ is the set of all integers, the boundary term $q_k^B$ becomes irrelevant and it is enough to consider only the bulk term.
+The MPO representation for the local charge $Q_k^{\infty}$ in the infinite chain is simply given by:

+where for the ordering of the operators in the product, we choose a convention that operators with lower site indices act first.

 When taking products of $\Gamma_{k}^{i}$, we can treat each building block as if it was a non-commutative scalar because the building blocks appearing in the MPO are conformable for multiplication.
 Therefore, in the following, we denote the zero-operator block matrix $O_{n,m}$ just simply as $O$.